Heroin-Bob/AudioTools-for-Linux/README.md

    ```
 2. Verify dotnet installed by opening a terminal and entering ```dotnet --version```.
 At the time of writing this it should return ```8.0.117```.
 3. We will use <b>wget</b> to automate the yabridge install process.
 Install wget with the following command: ```sudo apt-get install -y wget```
-4. Verify curl was installed with ```wget --version```.
+4. Verify wget was installed with ```wget --version```.
 At the time of writing this apt installs version 8.5.0.
 5. Install Wine/Wine32 from apt
    Note: this will install version 9.0 (or 6.0.3 depending on your setup) from apt. if you have a newer version of WINE installed you will need to uninstall it (see the FAQ for more info).
 You cannot use yabridge with any version newer than 9.20.<br>
     ```